 - 3.10.1 Work on the preparation of the Development Plan Documents has been timetabled to take into account the adoption of the Core Strategy.
-This was necessary to enable the spatial vision of the Core Strategy to be taken into consideration when allocating sites for development and preparing detailed policies for determining day to day planning applications.. - 3.10.2 It is not considered that the timetable for producing the DPDs would have a negative impact on housing delivery in the Borough.
-In support of this, the following table highlights the supply of new housing in the Borough in relation to the housing requirement set out in the Core Strategy, as at 1 April 2014. - 3.10.3 The table below clearly demonstrates that there is sufficient supply of housing development coming through to justify the delivery of housing in line with the requirement to meet a five year housing land supply.
+This was necessary to enable the spatial vision of the Core Strategy to be taken into consideration when allocating specific sites for development. - 3.10.2 It is not considered that the timetable for producing the DPDs would have a negative impact on housing delivery in the Borough.
+In support of this, the following table highlights the supply of new housing in the Borough in relation to the housing requirement set out in the Core Strategy, as at 1 April 2016. - 3.10.3 The table below clearly demonstrates that there is sufficient supply of housing development coming through to justify the delivery of housing in line with the requirement to meet a five year housing land supply.
+The Council has 8.7 years housing land supply against the Core Strategy requirement.
+Taking into account historic undersupply and a 5% buffer the Council has 7.7 years of housing land supply.

-Core Strategy Requirement Under supply requirement NPPF requirement (Core Strategy + under supply + 5%) Net additional dwellings as evidenced in SHLAA/housing trajectory Surplus/deficit Plan years 0 - 5 (2014/15 - 2018/19) 1,460 (292 x 5) +23 1,533 1,887 +427 (not including 5% buffer) +354 (including buffer)
+Core Strategy Requirement Under supply requirement NPPF requirement (Core Strategy + under supply + 5%) Net additional dwellings as evidenced in SHLAA/housing trajectory Surplus/deficit Plan years 0 - 5 (2016/17 - 2020/21) 1,460 (292 x 5) -181 1,533 2,530 +1,070 (not including 5% buffer) +816 (including buffer)